s1155003185/VCCProjectGenerator/README.md

         Class
             Value is Parent Class

-[@@Log { "IsInheritedFromParentObject": true }]
+[@@Log { "IsIndependent": true }]
     Form Only
     Attribute:
-        IsInheritedFromParentObject
+        IsIndependent
             Value is true or false.
 Default: false
-            If Value is true, Form will follow Parent Object Log Setting
+            If value is false, Form will follow Parent Object Log Setting If Value is true, Form will have new Log config

-[@@Action { "IsInheritedFromParentObject": true }]
+[@@Action { "IsIndependent": true }]
     Form Only
     Attribute:
-        IsInheritedFromParentObject
+        IsIndependent
             Value is true or false.
 Default: false
-            If Value is true, Form will add action to Parent Action Manager.
-When Undo Action, may affect other object that sharing same Action Manager. ie. Parent Form and other inheriting child Form
+            If value is false, Form will follow Parent Object Action Manager (share same history) If Value is true, Form will have new Action History (independent history)

+[@@Action { "IsIndependent": true }]
+    Form Only
+    Attribute:
+        IsIndependent
+            Value is true or false.
+Default: false
+            If value is false, Form will follow Parent Object Thead Manager (share same thread pool) If Value is true, Form will have independent Thread Mamanger (independent thread pool)

 [@@Json { "Key.NamingStyle" : "PascalCase", "Value.DecimalPlaces":2 }]
     Generate Class as Json Object.
 Class will have attribute ToJson, SerializeJson and DeserializeJson
     Attribute: